 Instructions

-- *To make walnuts, *Combine sea salt, cumin, cardamom, black pepper and cayenne pepper in a small bowl.
+- Combine brown sugar, sea salt, cumin, cardamom, black pepper and cayenne pepper in a small bowl.

 - Heat olive oil in a small skillet.
 Add walnuts and cook for 3 to 4 minutes.
 Sprinkle with sugar and spices and cook until the sugar melts, stirring often to prevent burning.
 Remove from heat and allow to cool.

-- Combine white vinegar, maple syrup, poppy seeds, sesame seeds, onion, garlic, mustard powder and sea salt in a jar or blender.
+- Combine white vinegar, maple syrup, poppy seeds, garlic, mustard powder and sea salt in a jar or blender.
 Shake vigorously or blend until combined.
 Add olive oil or chia gel and mix until well combined.

-- To make salad, Toss together field greens, cranberries and cheese (optional) in a large bowl.
+- To make salad, Toss together fgreens, cranberries and cheese in a large bowl.
 Add avocado and gently toss with desired amount of dressing.
 Top with walnuts and serve with additional dressing if desired.

 Hi,